blapete/Bank-Node/README.md

-Practice
+practice

-The bank class is an object manager object that manages accounts
+the bank class is an object manager object that manages accounts

-Using async to make a synchronous-like feel of this cli app
+using async to make a synchronous-like feel of this cli app

+also wanted to make a cli app using a built-in node module